 Harrow & Hope is a small family-owned winery in Marlow that produces world-class sparkling wine.
 The soil and environment of the Chiltern Hills are ideal for growing Chardonnay, Pinot Noir and Pinot Meunier grapes.
 The winery is expensive to run but the team believes that the right equipment is necessary to get the best out of the grapes.
 The founder comes from a wine-obsessed family and has been passionate about winemaking from a young age.
 He and his wife Kaye started their first vineyard project in France before returning to England to start Harrow & Hope.

-They have since built a dedicated team and have received help from family, friends, and experts in the industry.
-They were helped by Mike Roberts OBE from Ridgeview and Dr Tony Jordan, an Australian sparkling pioneer.
+They have since built a dedicated team and have received help from family, friends, and experts in the industry. including Mike Roberts OBE from Ridgeview Vineyards and Dr Tony Jordan, an Australian sparkling pioneer.
 Their philosophy in the vineyard is to help the vines express the character of their site in their wines working organically, focusing on building the natural biome and avoiding synthetic pesticides and herbicides.

 Their 6.5-hectare vineyard is located on a Thames gravel terrace with a complex layer of clay, flint, and gravel where they grow Pinot Noir, while the Chardonnay and Pinot Meunier are grown further down the slope where the clay layer is thinner and there is pure chalk.
 In the winery they focus on preserving the quality of the fruit during the traditional method process.
 They have invested in a state-of-the-art winery and pay attention to every detail.
 Fermentation is done in small batches using stainless steel tanks and oak barrels and are increasingly using native yeast for fermentations.